ashbin17/mldeploy/README.md

 - Activate it
 - Install necessary [packages](https://github.com/gauthamp10/mldeploy/blob/master/src/requirements.txt)
 - Login to your heroku account and authenticate with heroku cli
+- Create an app
+- Connect the heroku git with local git
-- Add the files, commit and push to cloud.
+- Add the files, commit and push onto heroku.

 Voila!.
 You've just deployed a flask app onto the web.